LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 * Create and deploy agent connectors

-### Super Admin

-Users with this role have full privileges without exception.
-A user should have this role if they own the entire brand's automation project.

 ### Admin

-This is a more limited administrator role than Super Admin.
-Users with this role can do everything a Super Admin can do with the following exceptions:
+This is an administrator role.
+Users with this role have full privileges with the following exceptions:

 * No ability to deploy agent connectors
-* No ability to create and work with servers, view and work with jobs, or view logs.
-* No ability to create and work with (bot) templates.
+* No ability to create and work with (bot) templates

-### Admin (Read Only)

-This is a read-only/view-only role.
-Users with this role can only view the following:

-* Bots
-* Integrations
-* Global functions
-* Knowledge bases
-* Domains, intents, and entities
-* Accounts
-* Users

-Users with this role can also:

-* Start and stop agent connectors
-* View analytics data
-* Download analytics data